The aim of outdoor education at Breckenbrough is to provide our students with the skills for life

 We are ideally located between the Yorkshire Dales and the North York Moors, which offers a great natural environment for a variety of activities.
 These include;

-Each year the pupils take part in residential trips both in the UK and abroad.
-These trips celebrate the skills and achievements of the boys and promote independent living skills.
+Each year, the students have the opportunity to take part in residential trips both in the UK and abroad.
+These trips celebrate the skills and achievements of the students and promote independent living skills.
 Recent residential trips have included:-

 Ofsted praised the Outdoor Education programme for reflecting the school ethos and putting it into practise.

 All activities are delivered by staff holding the relevant NGB qualifications and with the experience to organise and run them.
 Although we do not fall under the jurisdiction of the Young Persons Act, our procedures are in line with those given for the licensing of activities.

 The timetable is only a guide and may change due to unforeseen circumstances such as the weather.
 Outdoor Education 2022